openfga/java-sdk/README.md

 Similar to [check](#check), but instead of checking a single user-object relationship, accepts a list of relationships to check.
 Requires OpenFGA version 1.8.0 or greater.

 [API Documentation](https://openfga.dev/api/service#/Relationship%20Queries/BatchCheck)

+> **Note**: The order of `batchCheck` results is not guaranteed to match the order of the checks provided.
+Use `correlationId` to pair responses with requests.

 > Passing `ClientBatchCheckOptions` is optional.
 All fields of `ClientBatchCheckOptions` are optional.